opensearch-project/documentation-website/_ml-commons-plugin/api.md

 - Algorithm name: Must be one of a [FunctionaName](https://github.com/opensearch-project/ml-commons/blob/1.3/common/src/main/java/org/opensearch/ml/common/parameter/FunctionName.java).
 This determines what algorithm the ML Engine runs.
 - Model hyper parameters: Adjust these parameters to make the model train better.
 - Input data: The data input that trains the ML model, or applies the ML models to predictions.
-To input data, query against your index or use data frame.
+You can input data in two ways, query against your index or use data frame.

 ## Train model